How to Make a Low Budget Movie or Short Film

 When you make the world small and bring in the walls, a mouse’s squeak becomes a roar.

-You make the world small in your movie and outside your movie.
+You make the world small in your movie.
 Everything becomes small.
 Locations are smaller, the number of actors and crew members are smaller, the number of days you shoot are less, the number of scenes are lesser, you shoot lesser shots, lesser lights, you get the idea.

 In the age of the Internet, you’d think it’s a crazy idea to restrict yourself, but it’s not.
 You’re just preparing to roar like a lion!